otrv4/otrv4/otrv4.md

 As the ratchet moves forward through its keys, its state is kept with the following values:

-(TODO: do we need the initiator still??)
 ```
 State variables:
-  initiator: the participant who should perform the first root key rotation after the DAKE completes.
   i: the current ratchet id.
   j: the last sent message id
   k: the last received message id.